wyhitcs/team-letsencrypt/draftv1.md

 For example in issue [#2271](https://github.com/letsencrypt/letsencrypt/issues/2271), the developers discuss the text related to certificate renewal.
 The former version of documentation is “To renew a certificate, simply run Let's Encrypt again providing the same values when prompted.
 In almost all circumstances, renewal should be performed with the certonly subcommand”.
 It seems that the second sentence contradicts the first.
 Moreover, it is not as detailed as it should be.

 ####2.3.4.3 How developers deal with technical debt
 Developers usually find out technical debt through Issues, discuss it and figure out a solution.
-To resolve technical debt and the relevant issues mentioned above, Let’s Encrypt uses the following methods:
+To resolve technical debt and  relevant issues mentioned above, Let’s Encrypt uses the following methods:

 - Code Duplication: Recent advances in static code analysis and hardware performance enable tool-based localization of code duplication in industrial contexts.
 For developers, they could use such tools to detect and resolve duplicates by sharing common util functions (as they did in [#382](https://github.com/letsencrypt/letsencrypt/pull/382)).